Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Evaluation

-We conduct experiments to demonstrate that our new SLOs can measure the benefit of each request.
-We verify this with prompts of 1600 tokens long in average.
-From the service logs of the two engines, we choose the same request under the same trace for comparison.
-As shown in Figure~\ref{fig:comparison} and Figure~\ref{fig:tbt}, it describes the token generation process of the request with and without the chunked-prefills technology.
-The chunked prefills implemented in vLLM significantly reduces the number of generation stalls, providing a smoother token generation process.
-However, analysis of the data reveals that many token generation stalls caused by prefill preemption go unnoticed by users because some tokens have already been delivered to them.
-At this point, users are busy processing the information and may not even notice the generation stall, provided that a sufficient amount of tokens has already been delivered.
+We conduct experiments to systematically demonstrate that our new SLOs can accurately measure the benefit delivered to each request.
+Our study focuses on prompts averaging around 1600 tokens, and from the service logs of both strategies, we isolate a matching request under identical conditions for a direct comparison.

+\stitle{Request level performance analysis.} Figures~\ref{fig:comparison} and \ref{fig:tbt} illustrate the token generation process for the same request executed with and without the chunked prefills technology.
+When chunked prefills are applied, the token generation process shows significantly fewer stalls.
+This improvement stems from the more integrated handling of the prefill and decode stages, resulting in a smoother token delivery timeline.
+Nonetheless, our data indicates that a number of generation stalls caused by prefill preemption go unnoticed by users—once a sufficient number of tokens have already been delivered, any subsequent stalls have little impact on the perceived responsiveness.

-\stitle{Verify delay output trick.} We simply verify the effectiveness of the output delay trick, and then prove our argument on SLOs again.
-As shown in Figure~\ref{fig:output_delay}, we implement the output delay trick by buffering the tokens and outputting them at a relatively slower rate.
-This trick is independent of the scheduling strategy of any framework and can be implemented on the both server and client side.
-Compared to no delay, the output delay trick can effectively reduce the tail TBT without affecting the throughput of the service as shown in Figure~\ref{fig:tbt_delay}.
-It delays the delivery of most tokens to the user but achieves better performance in existing metrics.
-This smooths the TBT to nearly a constant value (the information consumption rate of users), but does not reduce user idle time at all.
-This indicates that the total time users spend waiting has not been improved, and therefore users may still complain about the service.
-This is also the reason why we believe that the existing metrics cannot measure user experience well.
+\stitle{Output Delaying Trick.} To further validate our discussion on SLOs, we introduce the output delay trick.
+As shown in Figure~\ref{fig:output_delay}, this trick works by buffering tokens and releasing them at a deliberately reduced rate.
+This mechanism is entirely independent of the framework's underlying scheduling strategy, meaning it can be equally implemented on either the server or client side.
+Compared to the no-delay scenario, the output delay trick effectively reduces the tail TBT, as illustrated by Figure~\ref{fig:tbt_delay}, while leaving overall service throughput unaffected.
+In essence, although the trick results in a nearly constant TBT—aligning with a user’s typical information consumption rate—it does not reduce the actual user idle time.
+Consequently, despite better metrics in traditional evaluations, the overall idle time experienced by users remains largely unchanged.
+This observation reinforces our argument that conventional metrics fall short in capturing true user experience, thereby underscoring the need for more holistic measures like smooth goodput.